jenkinsci/redhat-dependency-analytics-plugin/README.md

   **NOTE:** If you get a Java runtime error because the build can not find the `mvn` binary, try doing the following steps:
   1. From the Jenkins Dashboard, click **Manage Jenkins** -> **Tools** -> **Maven Installations** -> click **Add Maven** -> Enter a name on **Maven Name** -> check **Install automatically** -> click **Save**
   2. From the Jenkins Dashboard, click **Manage Jenkins** -> **System** -> **Check Environment Variables**, click **Add**.
-  3. Enter _EXHORT_MVN_PATH_ as the variable name, with the value pointing to the `mvn` binary from the Maven Integration installation.
+  3. Enter _TRUSTIFY_DA_MVN_PATH_ as the variable name, with the value pointing to the `mvn` binary from the Maven Integration installation.
      For example, a value of `$JENKINS_HOME/tools/hudson.tasks.Maven_MavenInstallation/<Maven Name from Step 1>/bin/mvn`.
   4. Include **Invoke top-level maven targets** as a build step by specifying the Maven version, and add **clean install** as a goal for the new pipeline item.